by Sol Ta Triane and Sifu Clarity Pei-Ling Triane

 A baby is born with karma, and he will grow into his karmic tendencies.
 He is too small to hurt anybody now.
 He might punch someone in the nose if he were large enough.
 If he were big and strong, what would a little baby do?
 He might be dangerous, like a baby lion.
 There are people who believe in a perfection of physical nature, including some witches and ersatz religionists.
 They think that physical beings are perfect when born but then become corrupted.

 People who hold this type of belief are looking for a conceptual sixth ray perfection.
 Why?
 Even in their clumsiness they may be sensing something important—actual perfection—but responding immaturely to their senses with their imagination.
 There is, in fact, All Good Great Perfection (Samantabhadra rDzogs chen)!
 So what is it that people cling to?
 They grasp onto their ideas of what reality is, lacking the direct experience of spiritual penetration.
-This is ersatz spirituality, or you could say displacement spirituality, to build hopeful ideas about what perfection is or to think that babies are born pure, and then when they grow up they become bad.
+This is ersatz spirituality, or we could say displacement spirituality, to build hopeful ideas about what perfection is or to think that babies are born pure but then become bad when they grow up.

 Jesus isn’t saying to go back into your mother’s womb or that you’ll be pure again in your next life.
 Nicodemus’ problem is that he is thinking of the material world as ultimately real.
 He only believes in the physical world: money, power and control.
 Jesus is trying to get him to think about the spiritual world.
 He used an analogy that would blow Nicodemus’ mind.
 Nicodemus, being a materialist, is wondering how he could go back and start over as a baby—it’s too late.
 There’s no big argument there.
 Jesus is advising to become like a baby spiritually.
 To become spiritual you must be similar to a baby with a mind totally open.